 Students attend class in a two-period block each day.
 At least one of these periods is devoted to smaller group (regular class size) discussion.
 The other period often involves large group instruction that can take the form of teacher presentation, guest speakers, performances, panel presentations, or a multimedia format.
 A team of teachers working cooperatively teach the two periods.

-Students earn 20 credits in this course.
-It fulfills graduation requirements in English (10 credits), Civics (5 credits, earned 2nd semester), and Individual and Society (5 credits).
+graduation requirements in English (10 credits), Civics (5 credits, earned 2nd semester), and Individual and Society (5 credits).